meilisearch/meilisearch-js-plugins/CONTRIBUTING.md

 #### Release a `beta` Version

+This package is able to create multiple types of betas:
+- A standard package beta, working on the latest version of Meilisearch.
+- A beta implementing the changes of a rc version of Meilisearch.
+- A beta implementing a specific feature `prototype` of Meilisearch.

-Here are the steps to release a beta version of this package:
+Here are the steps to release a beta version of this package depending on its type:

 1. Create a new branch containing the changes with the correct name format following these rules:
     - `package beta`: create a branch `beta/xx-xx` with the context of your beta.